Getting a mortgage for new build homes

 This can be a problem for your mortgage lender as your mortgage application is likely to take over a month to be processed.

 You should prepare and get the necessary documents in order ahead to counter this issue.
 It will help if you read our article on how to make a successful mortgage application.
-It will equip with the information you need to on how to prepare so that you can buy your new home stress-free.
+It will equip you with the information you need to on how to prepare to buy your new home stress-free.

 Mortgage offer validity periods